krober10nd/SeismicMesh/docs/source/usrman/tutorial.rst

-Courants-Friedrichs-Lewey (CFL) condition
+Courant-Friedrichs-Lewey (CFL) condition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Almost all numerical wave propagators are explicit in the seismic domain.
+Almost all numerical wave propagators utilize explicit numerical methods in the seismic domain.
 The major advantage for these explicit methods is computational speed.
 However, it is well-known that all explicit or semi-explicit methods require that the Courant number be bounded above by the Courant-Friedrichs-Lewey (CFL) condition.
-Ignoring this condition will lead to a numerical instability and a useless simulation.
-One thing we must be careful of when using the above mesh size functions is that the CFL condition is indeed bounded.
+Ignoring this condition will lead to a numerical instability and a useless unstable simulation.
+Thus, one thing we must be careful of when using the above mesh size functions is that the CFL condition is indeed bounded.

 After sizing functions have been activated, a conservative maximum Courant number is enforced.